dvdsgl/csharp-in-style/README.md

 * Verbose != readable.
 Keep code simple and clear.
 * Prefer clarity to 'performance'.
 * Prefer clarity to .NET dogma.
-* Write comments that people want to read.
+* Write comments that people want to read, with correct spelling and grammar.
 * Do not reformat existing code to meet these guidelines.

 ## Specific Guides